shuyangsun/cpp_notes/README.md

 * When it comes to arrays and pointers, read from right to left.

 ### 6.3.3 Names
-* Nonlocal names starting with an underscore are reserved for special facilities in the implementation and the run-time environtment, so such names should not be used in application programs.
+* Nonlocal names starting with an underscore are reserved for special facilities in the implementation and the run-time environment, so such names should not be used in application programs.
 Similarly, names starting with a double underscore (__) or an underscore followed by an uppercase letter (e.g., _Foo) are reserved.
 * Use all capitals for macros and never for non-macros (not even for non-macro constants).
 Use underscores to separate words in an identifier.
 * Language and the standard library use lowercase for types; this can be seen as a standard.